 The irony!
-I specialise in email deliverability, but I still get messages like that from people on my list.
+I specialise in email deliverability, but I still receive messages like that from the people I send emails to.

 The good news is that I’m not alone.
-Another well-known deliverability expert recently posted that an email sent by YouTube (owned by Google) ended up in his Google (Gmail) spam folder!
+Even emails sent by YouTube (owned by Google) can end up in the Google (Gmail) spam folder!

-So, when you get similar messages that your own emails are landing in the spam folder, don’t panic!
+So, when your own audience members send you similar messages saying your own emails are landing in their spam folder, don’t panic!

 What should I do if someone tells me my email has ended up in their spam folder?

 First of all, take a deep breath and know that it’s not the end of the world.